PowerBotKit/PowerBotKit.github.io/index.md

         time:  2020 Aug
         title: The Idea
         text: >-
-          After we spent 2 months to build a scalable Bot Solution for a top consulting firm by using MS bot-build.js, we saw lots of challenges there to develop a enterprise ready bot application with exising tools in the market
+          After we spent 2 months to build a scalable Bot Solution for a top consulting firm by using MS bot-build.js, we saw lots of challenges there，then we came up with a idea to build a bot dev framework to faciliate the bot solutions
       - image: assets/img/portfolio/thumbnails/2.jpg
         time: 2020 Sept
         title: Write the 1st line of code